google/go-cloud/internal/docs/design.md

 // against a set of registered schemes and calls the opener that matches the
 // URL's scheme.
 //
-// The zero value is a URLMux with no registered schemes. type URLMux struct {
+// The zero value is a multiplexer with no registered schemes. type URLMux struct {
   // ...
 }

 // RegisterWidget registers the opener with the given scheme.
 If an opener
-// already exists for the scheme, RegisterWidget panics. func (mux *URLMux) RegisterWidget(scheme string, opener WidgetURL) {
+// already exists for the scheme, RegisterWidget panics. func (mux *URLMux) RegisterWidget(scheme string, opener WidgetURLOpener) {
   // ...
 }